 Founder Spotlight: Nonye Ekpe, Balm.ai

 At FemImpact Africa, we believe in the power of visionary founders to shape the future of Africa.
-In this Founder Spotlight series, we celebrate African trailblazers, diasporans and innovators creating lasting impact in women’s health, financial inclusion, and climate solutions across the continent and beyond.
+In this Founder Spotlight series, we celebrate African trailblazers, diasporans and innovators creating lasting impact in inclusive health, wealth and climate solutions across the continent and beyond.

 About

-Nonye Ekpe is the founder and CEO of Balm, a healthtech startup founded in 2022, dedicated to democratizing global healthcare access.
+Nonye Ekpe is the founder of Balm, a healthtech startup founded in 2022, dedicated to democratizing global healthcare access.
 Balm focuses on preventing and reversing metabolic conditions like PCOS, obesity, and hormonal imbalances.
-Headquartered in California, the company is currently raising to close its seed funding round.

 "I’ve observed how income, environment, lifestyle, and access consistently influence health outcomes—a universal challenge I’m committed to addressing."